About this service

 Who is this service for?

-This service is for people living in the areas and surrounding villages of Cambridgeshire, including Burwell, Cambridge, Chatteris, Ely, Great Shelford, March, Sawston and Wisbech.
+This service is for stroke survivors (including TIAs/mini-strokes) of any age, and families and carers of people affected by stroke, living in the areas and surrounding villages of Cambridgeshire, including Burwell, Cambridge, Chatteris, Ely, Great Shelford, March, Sawston and Wisbech.

 Every Thursday from 1pm to 5pm at The David Rayner Centre, Scotsdales Garden Centre, 120 Cambridge Road, Great Shelford, Cambridge CB22 5JT.